microsoft/secure-azureai-agent/SUPPORT.md

-# TODO: The maintainer of this repo has not yet edited this file

-**REPO OWNER**: Do you want Customer Service & Support (CSS) support for this product/project?

-- **No CSS support:** Fill out this template with information about how to file issues and get help.
-- **Yes CSS support:** Fill out an intake form at [aka.ms/onboardsupport](https://aka.ms/onboardsupport).
-CSS will work with/help you to determine next steps.
-- **Not sure?** Fill out an intake as though the answer were "Yes".
-CSS will help you decide.

-*Then remove this first heading from this SUPPORT.MD file before publishing your repo.*

 # Support

 ## How to file issues and get help

 This project uses GitHub Issues to track bugs and feature requests.
 Please search the existing issues before filing new issues to avoid duplicates.
 For new issues, file your bug or feature request as a new Issue.

-For help and questions about using this project, please **REPO MAINTAINER: INSERT INSTRUCTIONS HERE FOR HOW TO ENGAGE REPO OWNERS OR COMMUNITY FOR HELP.
-COULD BE A STACK OVERFLOW TAG OR OTHER CHANNEL.
-WHERE WILL YOU HELP PEOPLE?**.
+### Before Filing an Issue

+1. **Search existing issues** - Check if your issue has already been reported
+2. **Check documentation** - Review the README.md and configuration guides
+3. **Verify environment** - Ensure all prerequisites are met and configuration is correct

+### Types of Issues

+- **Bug Reports**: Issues with the application functionality
+- **Feature Requests**: Suggestions for new features or improvements
+- **Documentation**: Updates or clarifications needed in documentation
+- **Security**: Please follow the security reporting process in SECURITY.md

+### Getting Help

+For questions about using this project:

+- **GitHub Discussions**: Use GitHub Discussions for general questions and community support
+- **Documentation**: Check the README.md and inline code documentation
+- **Sample Configurations**: Review `.env.sample` for configuration examples

+### Response Times

+- **Critical bugs affecting security**: 24-48 hours
+- **General bugs and feature requests**: 1-2 weeks
+- **Documentation updates**: 1-2 weeks

+### Community Guidelines

+Please be respectful and constructive in all interactions.
+Follow the Microsoft Open Source Code of Conduct referenced in this repository.

 ## Microsoft Support Policy

-Support for this **PROJECT or PRODUCT** is limited to the resources listed above.
+Support for this project is limited to the resources listed above.
+This is a community-driven open source project and is not covered by Microsoft's commercial support offerings.